compiled-i18n

 currentLocale: readonly string

-Current locale.
+The current locale.
 Is automatically set by the locate getter that runs on every translation.

-On the client side in production it is hardcoded.
+On the client side, in production, it is hardcoded.

 During dev mode on the client it is automatically set to the lang